Brandon123b/CSC-372-Interpreter/README.md

 	it's fixed before examining other errors.
 Often, resolving the initial error can automatically resolve the others.

 Negatives are not supported:
 	There is no support for negative numbers.
-This is because some reason I assume?
+This is because of some reason I assume?
 Use 0-{number} instead of -{number}.
 This is a simple fix that works well.

 Function return values may be implemented (IDK), but I don't know how to use it:
 	No clue, it was never documented if it was and I don't have the time to once again look at his code to understand it.
 I reccomend just using a global variable